 - Mixed-use properties requiring different levels of access

-RFID key fob systems are not ideal for:
+RFID key fob systems aren’t ideal for:

 - Small properties with few access points